guyogev/express_passport_jwt_blog_post/README.md

 ### User Password

 We now can perform GET requests, and view our users data, but so does everyone else.
+Not ideal...

 We want to identify our users by email/password.
-Before creating & updating users
+Before creating & updating users we'll
- - we'll make sure emails are lowercase
+ - make sure emails are lowercase
- - emails are unique
+ - make sure emails are unique
  - hash passwords

 ```javascript